orbicube/sorcle/README.md

 ## Usage
 * To spin the wheel, create a file called "spin" in the directory.
 * To re-import your list, create a file called "import" in the directory.
-* After the wheel has finish spinning, you can create a file called "move" to move the
+* After the wheel has finish spinning, you can create a file called "move" to move the winner to another sheet.
+Any text inside "move" will be added as an additional column.
 * For Windows users there are .bat files to trigger these with a Stream Deck or similar application.

 ## Configuration